MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/filtering-data.md

 If your sensor hardware, or firmware, supports the notion of a report interval you should use this feature.

-If your sensor does not provide native report-interval support, consider disabling interrupts for a subset of the current report interval.
+If your sensor doesn't provide native report-interval support, consider disabling interrupts for a subset of the current report interval.
 Then, once this time elapses, retrieve the current device data.

 ## Related topics